 The American Alsatian is a modern dog breed that was first bred in 1987 by Lois Schwarz.
 Lois Denny-Schwarz started breeding American Alsatians because she wanted a dog with the appearance of a wolf, but the temperament of a domesticated family dog.
-Her goal was to create a dog breed that looks like a dire wolf, but has the calm and gentle temperament of a family dog.
+Her goal was to create a dog breed that looks like an imaginary wolf, but has the calm and gentle temperament of a family dog.

 American Alsatians were originally created by breeding the Alaskan Malamute to the German Shepherd.
 However, to improve the appearance and temperament of the breed, Lois also bred other breeds into the bloodline.
-As far as we know, she used the English Mastiff, Great Pyrenees, Anatolian Shepherd, and Irish Wolfhound.
+As far as we know, she used the English Mastiff, Great Pyrenees, Anatolian Shepherd, Labrador, Akita and Irish Wolfhound.

 Personality was not the only characteristic that Lois bred for, health was also important.